Kalyse/rentivo-search-widget/readme.md

 ```html
 <script type="text/javascript" src="jquery.rentivo-searchbar.js"></script>
 ```

+### Dependencies

-Remember, that rentivo-search-widget is jquery dependent, so you have to connect jquery library before connecting `jquery.rentivo-searchbar.js`
+jQuery is required to use the search bar component.
+You must connect jquery library before connecting `jquery.rentivo-searchbar.js`

 #### Widget modes
-There are 3 modes in which widget works: `SingleSelectBox`, `MultiSelectBox` and `GooglePlaces`.
+There are 3 modes in which this widget can be configured: `SingleSelectBox`, `MultiSelectBox` and `GooglePlaces`.

 In `SingleSelectBox` mode widget's search field works like first example on [Select2 documentation page](https://select2.org/getting-started/basic-usage#single-select-boxes)

 In `MultiSelectBox` mode widget's search field works like [pillbox](https://select2.org/getting-started/basic-usage#multi-select-boxes-pillbox) example.

 In `GooglePlaces` mode you have a simple input, and when you start to print a destination address, appears a dropdown list with appropriate locations.
 You have to click on the one of location and it will fill the search field

 ### Default settings and description for widget except searchField settings:

 ```js
 const defaultSettings = {
     baseUrl: 'http://localhost:3000/', // required; default: your current domain